 Agency workers are currently of interest to Government Ministers and consequently the issue has a high public profile.
 The growth rate of the sector is approximately 3-4% per year.

 In 1996, the Health and Safety Commission (HSC) issued a discussion document on the changing patterns of employment.
 Following this, the HSC then identified the need for more work on this topic and asked HSE to consider the health and safety issues related to agencies or agency workers.
 This research project has been commissioned as part of this work.
 There is concern about the lack of guidance and enforcement of the sector, as well as a general misunderstanding of the duty holder roles.
 The extent and nature of health and safety problems in the sector are largely unknown, although anecdotal evidence suggests that standards are generally poor.
 The aim of this project is to assess agency work in terms of its activity, sector coverage and safety standards.
 The work will also consider the views of agency workers and their employers on how current health and safety duties are discharged.

-DEVELOPMENT OF CONTROL GUIDANCE SHEETS FOR
+DEVELOPMENT OF CONTROL GUIDANCE SHEETS FOR THE PRINTING INDUSTRY

 (Contractor: John Arnold Printing Consultancy)